Courage-1984/Dataset-Forge/README.md

   </br>
   <img src="https://pomf2.lain.la/f/oyxcxpr.png" width="600"/>
 </h1>
-<p align="center"><i>Your all-in-one image dataset utility helper for ML, with a focus on hq/lq image pairs intended for SISR.</i></p>
+<p align="center"><i>The all-in-one, modular image dataset utility for ML, with a focus on HQ/LQ image pairs for SISR and general computer vision.
+CLI-first, highly extensible, and packed with advanced tools for dataset curation, analysis, transformation, and validation.</i></p>

 ---

 ## ✨ TL;DR

-> Dataset Forge is a comprehensive Python CLI utility designed to help you efficiently manage, analyze, and transform image datasets, particularly High-Quality (HQ) and Low-Quality (LQ) pairs for machine learning tasks like super-resolution.
-Features an immersive Catppuccin Mocha-themed interface with 28+ powerful operations.
+> **Dataset Forge** is a comprehensive Python CLI utility for managing, analyzing, and transforming image datasets—especially High-Quality (HQ) and Low-Quality (LQ) pairs for super-resolution and related ML tasks.
+It features a beautiful Catppuccin Mocha-themed interface, deep validation, and 30+ powerful operations.

 ---